 {Prefix length

 $$<$$

-/24, , } \rightarrow Deaggregation
+$/24$ , \, \} $\rightarrow$ Deaggregation

-where denote wildcards (i.e., any impact/confidence level).
+where \ denote wildcards (i.e., any impact/confidence level).
+To mitigate hijacking events involving /24 prefixes, in the following we examine alternative mechanisms, which require the involvement of additional networks besides the one operating ARTEMIS.

-To mitigate hijacks against /24 prefixes, in the following we study mechanisms that require the involvement of additional networks besides the one operating ARTEMIS.
+6.2.2 Outsourcing mitigation with MOAS announcements

-2) Outsourcing mitigation with MOAS announcements: It is common practice for networks to outsource various security services to a single (or a few) third-party organization(s).
-A prominent example is the DDoS mitigation service offered by organizations to networks that are unable to handle large volumetric DDoS attacks [62].
+It is common practice for networks to outsource various security services to a single (or a few) third-party organization(s).
+A prominent example is the DDoS mitigation service offered by organizations to networks that are unable to handle large volumetric DDoS attacks [19].
 Moreover, 39% of the participants in our survey do not reject the possibility to outsource hijacking mitigation.
-We also expect that the higher level of accuracy offered by ARTEMIS and the per-prefix configurability would make more operators consider outsourcing mitigation, when triggering it is under their control (e.g., allowing them to carefully manage the cost vs. security risk trade-off).
+We also expect that the higher level of accuracy offered by ARTEMIS and the per-prefix configurability would make more operators consider outsourcing mitigation, when triggering it is under their control (e.g., allowing them to carefully manage the cost vs security risk trade-off).
 We thus propose a mitigation technique that presents several analogies with the current practice of DDoS mitigation services, and study its efficiency.

 Outsourcing BGP announcements is similar to the outsourced DDoS protection security model, where the organizations that mitigate the attacks redirect the traffic (using BGP/MOAS or DNS) to their locations and scrubbing centers, remove malicious traffic, and forward/relay the legitimate traffic to the victim.
 In the case of BGP hijacking, the mitigation organization receives a notification from the network operating ARTEMIS, and immediately announces from their location/routers the hijacked prefix.
-In this way, the organization attracts traffic from parts of the Internet and then tunnels it back to the legitimate AS, e.g., through MPLS tunnels to the victim or its upstream providers [63], or direct peering links [64] (the latter approach is effective even if the entire IP space of the victim is compromised).
-The automation of this process could be implemented, e.g., with ARTEMIStriggered MOAS on the control plane and traffic tunneling on the data plane; a corresponding mapping in ARTEMIS (potentially only for the most security-sensitive prefixes owned by the organization) could thus be:
+In this way, the organization attracts traffic from parts of the Internet and then tunnels it back to the legitimate AS (through, e.g., MPLS tunnels, direct peering links, or its upstream providers).
+The automation of this process could be implemented, e.g., with ARTEMIS-triggered MOAS on the control plane and traffic tunneling on the data plane; a corresponding mapping in ARTEMIS (potentially only for the most security-sensitive prefixes owned by the organization) could thus be:

-$\{\text{Prefix length}=/24,,\} \rightarrow \text{Outsource BGP announcements}$
+$\{\text{Prefix length} = /24, , \} \rightarrow \text{Outsource BGP announcements}$

 More than one external organization can be employed for more effective mitigation.
 In the following, we investigate the efficiency of this technique for different selection criteria and number of mitigation organizations.
 In Fig. 6 we present simulation results for the remaining number of polluted ASes (y-axis) after announcing the prefix from different numbers of mitigation organizations (x-axis) in addition to the network operating ARTEMIS.
-We consider three cases where we select the outsourcing organizations (i) randomly, and based on their (ii) number of providers (which correlates with their mitigation efficiency [50]) and (iii) customer cone ("top ISPs") that corresponds to large ISPs [65].
+We consider three cases where we select the outsourcing organizations (i) randomly, and based on their (ii) number of providers (which correlates with their mitigation efficiency [41]) and (iii) customer cone ("top ISPs") that corresponds to large ISPs [6].